-Located on Cherry Street in Helena, Arkansas, Thrive began by offering affordable strategic planning and marketing services to local small businesses and non-profits.
-These efforts were then stabilized in 2010 through the creation of the Helena Entrepreneur Center (now the Helena Start-Up Program), a small business incubator that provides business plan classes and one-on-one consulting as well as branding and design services.
-In 2011, Thrive created the monthly downtown celebration Helena Second Saturdays (now the Cherry Street Fair) to provide a marketplace for local merchants, artisans, and musicians—leveraging the cultural assets of the region towards downtown investment and rejuvenation of community pride.
-In 2015, Thrive was awarded a very competitive National Endowment for the Arts, Our Town grant which has made it possible to launch the Thrive Arts, Design Mentorship Residency program which works within the Helena-West Helena public school system to provide industry experience to students within an existing STEM framework.
+Located on Cherry Street in Helena, Arkansas, Thrive began by offering affordable strategic planning and graphic design services to local small businesses and non-profits.
+These efforts were then stabilized in 2010 through the creation of the Helena Entrepreneur Center (now the Thrive Center), a small business incubator that today serves as a work space to groups of student design teams and mentors.
+In 2011, Thrive created the monthly downtown celebration, The Cherry Street Fair to provide a marketplace for local merchants, artisans, and musicians—leveraging the cultural assets of the region towards downtown investment and rejuvenation of community pride.
+After seven years of operation, the Cherry Street Fair was adopted by the community in 2018 and is now operated by the Cherry Street Fair Committee.
+In 2015, Thrive was awarded a very competitive National Endowment for the Arts, Our Town grant which made it possible to launch the Design Mentorship Residency program which works within the Helena-West Helena public school system to provide industry experience to students within an existing STEM framework.

 An Arkansas native, Will studied at the University of Arkansas School of Architecture for two years, received his BFA in Graphic Design at the Kansas City Art Institute (2004) and a Masters of Industrial Design from Pratt in New York City, where Thrive was birthed as a thesis project in 2007.
 Will was a design intern at the Smithsonian Institute and then worked for a year at the William J. Clinton Foundation in Harlem, NYC, as a Fellow in the Department of Domestic Policy.
 A co-founder of Thrive, Will acts as the director of the Cherry Street Fair, is Creative Director of Thrive’s Design Services department and manages all of Thrive's marketing.